 Man oh man…what a year.
 Does anyone else feel like their hair is on fire?!
 Before diving into law and numbers, I want to say thank you to everyone who has taken the time to reach out, to allow us to be part of their immigration story, and to our friends and family who give us much-needed support in these trying times.
 I love my job because of the people I get to work with and for, not because I necessarily love picking apart statutes and completing forms!
-So, yes, 2018 has been a challenge, but there’s also been countless moments of joy.
+So, yes, 2018 has been a challenge, but there have also been countless moments of joy.
 Thank you for being part of that.

 Do you remember what we were talking about in January 2018?
 TPS was coming under fire (Sudan, Nicaragua, Haiti, and El Salvador were all set to lose their designation until a judge blocked the decision in October 2018; Nepal and Honduras both lost their designations, though), we were hoping Congress would take up DACA (they didn’t), and there was a government shutdown (history is doomed to repeat itself.